python/cpython/Doc/library/time.rst

       >>> strftime("%a, %d %b %Y %H:%M:%S +0000", gmtime())
       'Thu, 28 Jun 2001 14:17:15 +0000'

-   Additional directives may be supported on certain platforms, but only the ones listed here have a meaning standardized by ANSI C.
+   Additional directives may be supported on certain platforms, but only the ones listed here have a meaning standardized by ANSI C.  To see the full set of format codes supported on your platform, consult the :manpage:`strftime(3)` documentation.

    On some platforms, an optional field width and precision specification can immediately follow the initial ``'%'`` of a directive in the following order;